dereneaton/pyrad/README.rst

 Installation (As of v.3.0.6 and newer)
 ^^^^^^^^^^^^^^^^^
-Using pip you can install pyrad so that it can be called from anywhere on your machine:
+With the following you can install pyrad so that it is callable as an executable from anywhere on your machine:

 ::

     cd pyrad
-    sudo pip install .
+    sudo python setup.py install
     pyrad -h

-or alternatively, without installation you can simply use python to call pyrad from its location:
+or alternatively, without having to install you can simply call pyRAD.py from its location using python:

 ::